clockworkengineer/Bencode_Lib/README.md

 decoded;the client can modify the library as appropriate or add the functionality externally.

-The examples folder only contains a program to read in and decode torrent files as so far this has been the only practical use the author has found for the use of Bencoded data.
+The examples folder only contains

+Read_Torrent_Files - a program to read in and decode torrent files as so far this has been the only practical use the author has found for the use of Bencoded data.

+Torrent_Files_To_JSON - a program to read in and decode torrent files and encode the tree produced to a JSON file.

 For an in-depth description of the Bencode specification refer to its wiki page at https://en.wikipedia.org/wiki/Bencode.